w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Some common data quality issues to check include:

 - *missing values* or attributes;
-  - E.g., unknown date of death (is it missing? is the person alive?)
+  - E.g., unknown date of death (Is it missing?
+Is the person alive?)
 - whether *all possible values are represented*;
   - E.g., all age groups are contained in the dataset
 - the *plausibility of values*, review any attributes that may give answers that conflict with common sense;